lockss/lockss-rtd-manual/docs/installing/downloading.rst

 .. tip::

+   Below are some advanced tips for this section.

    .. dropdown:: Inspecting the LOCKSS Downloader before running it

       For security purposes, you may wish to inspect the LOCKSS Downloader before executing it.